Common Building Inspection Myths Every Homeowner Should Know

 Truth: There is no “pass” or “fail.”

-A home inspection is not a test, it is an evaluation.
-The inspector documents conditions and identifies potential problems so you can make informed decisions.
+A home inspection is not a test, it is an honest evaluation.
+The inspector documents condition and identifies potential problems so you can make informed decisions.
 It’s information, not a grade.
+The building report will compare the inspected property with other properties of a similar type and age.

 Myth-5: “Inspections Are Only Necessary When Buying.”